graphql/graphql-http/README.md

 import { schema } from './previous-step';

 // Create a fastify instance serving all methods on `/graphql`
-// where the GraphQL over HTTP fastify request handler is. const fastify = Fastify();
+// where the GraphQL over HTTP fastify request handler is const fastify = Fastify();
 fastify.all('/graphql', createHandler({ schema }));